Elementary divisor rings with Dubrovin-Komarnytsky property: Main Results and relations between them

 \begin{theorem} If $R$ is a B\'ezout ring of stable range $1$, then \begin{itemize} \item[(i)] for any $A\in R^{2\times 2}$ there exist $z,\gamma,d\in R$ such that $A \sim \left[ \right] $ and $RzR=A_*$;

 \item[(ii)] for any $A\in R^{2\times 2}$ there exist $a,b,c\in R$ such that $A\sim \left[ \right]$ and $RaR=A_*$. \end{itemize} \end{theorem}

-A ring $R$ has a {\it $K$-property} (Komarnytsky's property) (see \cite{Komarnitskii}) if each factor of a duo element is a duo element.
+A ring $R$ has the {\it $K$-property} (Komarnytsky's property) (see \cite{Komarnitskii}) if each factor of a duo element is a duo element.

 Duo-rings and simple rings are rings with $K$-property.
-However, a principal ideal domain $\mathbb{H}[x]$ over the classical quaternion divisor ring $\mathbb{H}$ contains the element $1+x^2$ which is duo but not any factor of $1+x^2=(1+ix)(1-ix)$ is duo.
+However, a principal ideal domain $\mathbb{H}[x]$ over the classical quaternion divison ring $\mathbb{H}$ contains the element $1+x^2$ which is duo but not evert factor of $1+x^2=(1+ix)(1-ix)$ is duo.